vgno/roc-web/README.md

 server.start();
 ```

+This example code should be similar to what you now already have in your project.
 The application can be configured through the use of a `roc.config.js` file as well as passing options in the API functions.
 Please look at the JSDoc for the complete interface.

+## Tips

+### Restart Server in Dev Mode
+You can restart the server when running the application in development mode by typing `rs` in the terminal window and hitting enter.

 ### roc.config.js
 `roc.config.js` is a powerful way to configure a Roc project.
 You can use it to override default configuration and also extend or override the builder used to create the application.